 While each of these past or present conflicts must be placed in its own historical context and carries its unique raison d'être, a few common threads can be found.
-Most arise as small, local conflicts, often building on denominational or cultural divisions that had been simmering for years but that had been reigned in by a legitimate or de facto authority: occupying forces, the government, or a dictator.
-The collapse or fall of the latter, especially in societies with less concern for human rights, has often led to chaotic free-for-all states, marked by widespread abuse, violence against civilians, and terror.
+Most arise as small, local conflicts, often building on denominational or cultural divisions that had been simmering for years but that had been reined in by a legitimate or de facto authority: occupying forces, the government or a dictator.
+The collapse or fall of the latter, especially in societies with less concern for human rights, has often led to chaotic free-for-all states, marked by widespread abuse, violence against civilians and terror.
 Dormant identity divisions have resurged as a need and a way to protect one's own.
-Emerging sectarian groups are often led by fanatics, rebels or irregular militiamen that, within a failed nation state, are able to expand their reach and influence without restraint, such as in the case of the Islamic State .
-Divisions and hostility are often deepened by the continued use of propaganda and identity arguments, whether constructed or factual, to recruit militants and sympathizers and to present the "other" as an enemy or a scapegoat.
+Emerging sectarian groups are often led by fanatics, rebels or irregular militiamen that, within a failed nation state, are able to expand their reach and influence without restraint, such as in the case of the Islamic State [4].
+Divisions and hostility are often deepened by the continued use of propaganda and identity arguments, whether constructed or factual, to recruit militants and sympathizers and to present the 'other' as an enemy or a scapegoat.
 Against this backdrop, and often exacerbated by poverty and lack of education and opportunity, the radicalization of communities drives individuals that had once lived side by side in relative harmony towards segregation and to the ever increasing glorification of violence.

-Being able to understand how individuals and societies become radicalized is an important step in trying to prevent extremism in volatile, unstable societies that are not yet completely polarized, and for the development of possible, effective anti-radicalization strategies in those that are.
+Being able to understand how individuals and societies become radicalized [5-7] is an important step in trying to prevent extremism in volatile, unstable societies that are not yet completely polarized, and for the development of possible, effective anti-radicalization strategies in those that are.
 The goal of this paper is to develop a mathematical model to study the radicalization of sectarian communities.
-We aim to incorporate several sociologically relevant factors: active propaganda by established radicals, psychological responses to attacks, and possible de-radicalization efforts.
+We aim to incorporate several sociologically relevant factors: active indoctrination by established radicals, psychological responses to attacks and possible de-radicalization efforts.

-Within the general context of political or religious radicalization, previous population models grouped individuals depending on level of zeal , allowing individuals to become more or less fanatic depending on their interactions with others.
-Network models and applications to specific cases such as the radicalization of Basques by the ETA terrorist organization have also been studied.
-Models targeted to specifically describe the Middle East include the study of public support towards occupying forces in Iraq via population based or lattice type models where sites are populated with civilians and insurgent agents in proportions derived from ethnic maps of Baghdad .
-Attacks, migrations, and safety issues are included, as well as policing strategies to mitigate violence.
+Within the general context of political or religious radicalization, previous population models grouped individuals depending on level of zeal [8,9], allowing individuals to become more or less fanatic depending on their interactions with others.
+Network models [10-13] and applications to specific cases such as the radicalization of Basques by the ETA terrorist organization [14] have also been studied.
+Models targeted to specifically describe the Middle East include the study of public support towards occupying forces in Iraq via population-based [15] or lattice-type models [16,17] where sites are populated with civilians and insurgent agents in proportions derived from ethnic maps of Baghdad [18].
+Attacks, migrations and safety issues are included, as well as policing strategies to mitigate violence.